jekhokie/devbox/README.md

 Note that the above will take some time to complete - in addition, you will likely see a graphical interface corresponding to the new VirtualBox image being created, which is expected.

+Once everything completes, you should have a fully-provisioned Vagrant developer environment ready for use.
+You should receive some text at the end of the provisioning instructing next steps, which will indicate how to initiate a VM using the Packer image created.

 ## Contributing